PillageDev/ChargedUp-Scouting/README.md

 ### Features:

-:tada: Coordinates at the mouse curser
+:tada: Coordinates at the mouse cursor

 🔧 Alliance switching